DigitalState/Platform/sdk/documentation/lab/index.md

     > The authentication system requires a private and public key to generate and validate tokens.
     > Jwt keys should be unique to each projects and are not included in this repository for security reasons.

-    To create jwt keys, follow the instructions [for Windows](https://www.ssh.com/ssh/putty/windows/puttygen), [for Mac](#) or [for Linux](https://www.ssh.com/ssh/putty/linux/puttygen).
+    Follow these instructions to create jwt keys ([for Windows](https://www.ssh.com/ssh/putty/windows/puttygen), [for Mac](#) or [for Linux](https://www.ssh.com/ssh/putty/linux/puttygen)).
 Once created, copy the key files over to the jwt resource directory.

     The private key should be copied to `C:\Users\Demo\Sdk\resource\jwt\lab\key`.